kaBeech/tensort/README.md

 the right order.
-We check if a permutation is in the right order by comparing the first two elements, if they are in the right order comparing the next two elements, and so on until we either find two elements that are out of order or we confirm that the list is in order
+We check if a permutation is in the right order by comparing the first two elements, if they are in the right order comparing the next two elements, and so on until we either find two elements that are out of order or we confirm that the list is in order.

 Permutationsort will also make an average of 7 comparisons when sorting a 3-element list.
 This is slightly more than the other algorithms examined but